What is Veterinary Acupuncture?

-Research shows positive results with acupuncture treatments in animals.
-Acupuncture therapy is increasing in the treatment of both animals and humans.
-While it will not cure every condition, it can work very well when it is indicated.
+Research shows positive results with veterinary acupuncture treatment when performed by a Certified Veterinary Acupuncturist.
+Acupuncture therapy is increasingly accepted and popular.
+While it will not cure every condition, it can work very well when indicated.

 Acupuncture is indicated for many conditions including, but not limited to allergies, inflammation, pain, paralysis, musculoskeletal, gastrointestinal, respiratory, skin, behavioral and neurological disorders.
 For small animals, the following are some of the general conditions which may be treated with acupuncture:

 - Degenerative disc disease, slipped disc and pinched nerve

 - Lick granulomas

 - Degenerative myelopathy